jonnybergdahl/Hacking_GrowCube/README.md

 50 | ReqWifiSettings | WiFi name, WiFi password, "time mils" = KEY_DEVICE_ID

  > For command 49, mode 1 = Manual, mode 2 = Smart mode outside of daylight, 3 = Smart mode<br>
- For Manual mode, value 1 = interval, value 2 = duration.<br>
+ For Manual mode, value 1 = duration, value 2 = interval<br>
- For Smart mode, value 1 = min moisture, value 2 = max moisture
+ For Smart modes, value 1 = min moisture, value 2 = max moisture

 There also seems to be some commands that does not use the normal syntax.